-#WorldEggDay2020: Here Are 7 Health Benefits Of Eating This ‘SuperFood’ Regularly
+#WorldEggDay: Here Are 7 Health Benefits Of Eating This ‘SuperFood’ Regularly

-Like you already know, One egg a day keeps a doctor away.
+Eggs are one of the foods that are rich in good-quality protein, possessing numerous health benefits.
+Like you already know, one egg a day keeps a doctor away.

-World Egg Day is a great reminder to incorporate the nutritionally dense protein-packed eggs in our diet on a regular basis.
+World Egg Day is a great reminder to incorporate nutrient-dense, protein-packed eggs into our diet on a regular basis.
+The day was established at the International Egg Commission (IEC) conference in Vienna in 1996.

 Here are 7 health benefits of eating this superfood daily.